 B2B Lead Nurturing: Learn How to Close More Deals

-But do you think those leads would push themselves down the sales funnel on their own?
+But do you think those leads would push themselves down the entire sales process or funnel on their own?
 Well, that rarely happens.
-You need an effective lead nurture program for your business in order to procure quality leads that convert into sales.
+You need an effective lead nurturing program for your business in order to procure quality leads that convert into sales.

 Before we jump into strategizing lead nurturing for your business, the first and foremost step is to get your B2B marketing teams and sales teams aligned, which forms the backbone of a strong nurturing system.